 Having an elephant experience at a reputable organisation costs money.
-We like to direct our clients to some fantastic project that work to protect the animals.
-Of course, they need to charge a certain amount to maintain the wellbeing of their animals and work towards community engagement projects.
+We like to direct our clients to some fantastic projects that work to protect the animals.
+Of course, they need to charge a certain amount to maintain the well-being of their animals and work towards community engagement projects.
 Read about the Walking with Elephants project for more information.

 5. Know where to spend your budget

 Thailand is a very familiar tourist destination, so it’s worth spending a bit more to get off-the-beaten-path.
 Getting further away from the crowds with the best guides does cost more, but we think it’s completely worthwhile and money well spent.
 Have a look at our four-day cycle tour from Chiang Mai to Chaing Rai, our exploration of the Similian Islands and the Suwan Macha boating experience as examples.